I want to share a story with you. It’s about a particular pain in the backside who has caused me no end of problems lately. Here goes.

 *Fettling is a dying art still practiced in the Lancashire and Yorkshire Countryside

 *Garstang is a place in Lancashire… I once walked into a pub there; the music stopped and everyone stared at me like they do in the Old West

-About the author: Paul Murphy has been working for SER Limited in Engineering Recruitment for over 11 years specialising in the intelligent buildings sector – especially BMS (Building Management Systems).
-He is also it seems a part time keyboard warrior on behalf of recruiters everywhere.
+About the author: Paul Murphy has been working for SER Limited in Engineering Recruitment for over 11 years specializing in the intelligent buildings sector – especially BMS (Building Management Systems).
+He is also it seems a part-time keyboard warrior on behalf of recruiters everywhere.